-Each year the festival's Food Theatre holds a series of cooking masterclasses featuring some of Tasmania's most celebrated chefs and talented cooks..
+Each year the festival's Food Theatre holds a series of cooking masterclasses featuring some of Tasmania and Australia's most celebrated chefs and cooks.

-Indulge your 'inner garlic' & be inspired to create your own delicious garlic feast ....
+Indulge your 'inner garlic lover' & be inspired to create your own fabulous delicious garlic feast ....

 Paul Foreman & John X (The Chef & the Showman) Delighting garlic lovers at the 2015 Koonya Garlic festival, award-winning chef Paul Foreman and actor, director and broadcaster John X (the festival's garlic rascals) are back by popular demand with another entertaining and awe-inpsiring culinary celebration of the hardy bulb..